 Getting traffic to your website is imperative for any online business.

-You should prioritise on conversion with the same intensity as you would try to push more traffic to your website, otherwise, you are merely wasting your ad dollars.
+You should prioritize conversion with the same intensity as you would try to push more traffic to your website, otherwise, you are merely wasting your ad dollars.

 People love to see what they buy, and images have a way of engaging people.